 Brownlow Health is open 8am-630pm Monday-Friday.
 A GP will always call you back between these hours if you are in crisis.

 The Liverpool Light 181-185 London Road, Liverpool, L3 8JG.
 The service is run by trained mental health support staff and will operate from 6pm to 12pm, 7 days a week

 The Liverpool Mental health Crisis team is based in the Royal Hospital A&E department.
 You can turn up anytime if you are in a mental health crisis, or call them on 0151 7062000, and ask for the crisis team

 The Samaritans, OPEN 24/7 – call 116 123

-James’ Place provides a service to men in suicidal crisis.
+James’ Place A Liverpool based service providing help to men in suicidal crisis.